10:30 AM | Mill Street Library, 1 Mill Street

 The After Hours Write Club is a writing workshop facilitated by local author Anthony Carnovale.
 Meet at the Mill Street Library at 7 p.m.

 Please register in advance to attend this program and don't forget to pack your writing supplies and, if you're like Anthony, a good cup of coffee.
+If the form is unavailable to register, please email libraryprograms@orangeville.ca to have your name added to the meeting list.

 10:30 AM | Mill Street Library, 1 Mill Street